 You don't need to be DaVinci or a Rocket Scientist to dye wool yarn in yummy, vibrant, custom colors - with inexpensive products that are safe enough to eat.

-Soon, no orphaned skein in the LYS, no scrap in the stash, no wool (cashmere or other animal fiber) sweater in the thrift store will be safe.
+Soon, no orphaned skein in the LYS, no scrap in the stash, no wool, cashmere, llama, yak, silk, or nylon sweater in the thrift store will be safe.

 (Food color won't dye acrylic yarn.
-Food color won't dye cotton permanently).
+Food color won't dye cotton or other plant fibers permanently).